damo-maker/HackingWithSwift/projects/NSUserDefaults/README.md

 # NSUserDefaults: Project 12
-This project accesses the Photo library in iOS and can change an images label name and save it and the image using NSUserDefaults.
+This project accesses the Photo library in iOS and can change an image's label name and save it and the image using NSUserDefaults.